keeganco15/Notes-App/README.md

 - View existing notes in a list.
 - Edit or delete notes.

-The goal was to build a maintainable CRUD application while practicing a realistic full-stack setup: frontend in React (with TypeScript), backend in Node.js + Express, and JSON as the data exchange format.
+The goal was to build a maintainable CRUD application while practising a realistic full-stack setup: frontend in React (with TypeScript), backend in Node.js + Express, and JSON as the data exchange format.

 ---